Exalm/popout3d/README.md

 The main part of the application still builds as do the first 6 modules of the dependency, but the final one, align-image-stack, doesn't.

+Would you be interested in trying to find the problem Alex?